TankHQ/tank/docs/1-introduction.md

 - **Raw SQL** - You're never limited by the abstractions provided.

 ## No-fly zone
-- No schema migrations (just table creation and destroy for fast setup).
+- No schema migrations (just table creation and destruction for fast setup).
 - No implicit joins (no entities as fields, joins are explicit, every alliance is signed).

 ## Equipment